Skip to main content

 Whether it is organising a feminist zine making workshop or an inclusivity peer support group, a decolonial book club or a collective storytelling event - the micro-grant scheme encourages current students to consider our school as a laboratory, a think tank, a testing ground for alternative modes of thinking and doing through small scale extra-curricular initiatives.

-Each grant application has an upper limit of 300 euros and is meant to cover material, production costs, or other relevant expenses.
-The micro-grant scheme operates on a rolling deadline throughout the academic year and the application process will remain open until funds are dispersed.
-If you have questions, please see the frequently asked questions below or contact .
+Interested students or student groups can apply for the micro-grant through submitting an application package, see links on the right of this page, detailing their proposal, intended impact, timeline and budget.
+Each grant application has an upper limit of 300 euros and is meant to reimburse material costs, production costs, or other relevant expenses.
+The micro-grant scheme operates on a rolling deadline throughout the academic year and the application process will remain open until all funds are dispersed.

 Identity: Graphic designer and alumni Wibke Bramesfeld